 A flounder fillet is a healthy, high-protein, low-calorie, fast-cooking, light, delicately flavored piece of fish to which you can do just about anything your palate desires.
-These particularly thin fillets are tricky to cook on the grill or on the stove, but they're entirely manageable in the oven.
+These fish can be tricky to cook on the grill or on the stove, but it's entirely manageable to cook flounder in the oven.

 Preheat your oven to 425 degrees Fahrenheit about 30 minutes ahead of time if you're baking the flounder fillet.
 If you want to broil it, turn the broiler function on about 10 minutes in advance to preheat.

 Line a baking tray with foil and apply a coating of cooking oil to bake the flounder, or grease the broiler rack with cooking oil.
 Don't skip greasing, as it prevents sticking; if a thin, delicate, flaky cooked flounder fillet sticks, there's considerable risk of it falling apart when you try to get it off the tray.

 Step 3: Add Some Seasoning

 Drizzle cooking oil or melted unsalted butter over the flounder.
 Pat on salt and pepper liberally, along with any other aromatics, herbs, spices or flavoring agents you'd like to use.
 Use blackening or Cajun seasoning mixes for spicy preparations or some combination of dill, basil, tarragon, thyme, oregano, marjoram and rosemary.

 Try baked flounder with bread crumbs mixed with herbs, finely chopped pecans or pistachios, grated Parmesan cheese or a citrus zest.
 Or try baked flounder with lemon, garlic and butter.
 For a bite, brush the top of your fish with honey mustard, Dijon mustard or minced horseradish.

 Step 4: Bake the Fish